lloydmeta/diesel/README.md

 ## General idea

 This plugin provides an annotation that cuts out the boilerplate associated with writing composable Tagless Final DSLs.

-The DSL wrapper methods are generated in the annotated trait's companion object, inside an object called `Dsl` (customisable by passing a name to the annotation as an argument).
-These are useful when you need to compose multiple DSLs in the context of `F[_]`.
+The Dsl can be accessed directly from the companion object if you import a converter located in `ops` (customisable by passing a name to the annotation as an argument).
+This are useful when you need to compose multiple DSLs in the context of `F[_]`, but do not want to name all the interpreter parameters.

 Example: